The Self-Build Register

 - sites which would adversely affect the landscape, local history or rural character; or

-- because they are in an elevated, exposed or other prominent position
+- sites in an elevated, exposed or other prominent position

 You should send your completed registration and application form(s):